featbit/featbit/README.md

 Under construction...

-## Documentation & Support
+## Support & Community

-**Documentation** is under construction.
+◆ [**Documentation**](https://featbit.gitbook.io/) - More detailed documentation on how to use and develop with AFFiNE.

-Join our [**Slack Community**](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) if you get stuck, want to chat, or are thinking of a new feature.
+◆  [**FeatBit Slack Community**](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) if you get stuck, want to chat, or are thinking of a new feature.
 Or email us at hu-beau@outlook.com if Slack isn't your thing.
 We're here to help - and to make FeatBit even better!

-## Features

-Under construction...

-## Roadmap

-Read [FeatBit Roadmap](https://featbit.gitbook.io/welcome-to-gitbook/roadmap/roadmap-voter) document page to get more information.
+◆ [FeatBit Roadmap](https://featbit.gitbook.io/welcome-to-gitbook/roadmap/roadmap-voter) - Looking for a feature?
+It might already be planned for release - you can check here.

+◆ [Release Notes](https://github.com/featbit/featbit/releases) - Find out what changes we are making and how we are improving FeatBit.

 ## Architecture